flipacholas/Architecture-of-consoles/articles/xbox.md

 Game discs are protected both logically and physically to prevent unauthorised duplication (this shouldn't be a surprise by now).

 On the logical side, game discs include a couple of 'traps' to trick conventional DVD readers so they can't find the actual game content.
-For instance, the first area of the disc is formatted like a conventional DVD, and inside that section there's a warning message that plays if it's inserted in a non-Xbox system.
+For instance, the first area of the disc is formatted like a conventional DVD, and inside that section, there's a warning message that plays if it's inserted in a non-Xbox system.
 In reality, game data is found on a second partition, but the metadata required to find that partition is not encoded in a format conventional DVD readers expect, so only a specialised reader (hence the Xbox's one) will find the game.

 On the physical side, I'm afraid that at this time, it's not publicly known yet what data does the driver and the disc exchange to perform validation.
-The disc contains an inaccessible inner ring (by conventional readers) which stores unique identifiers, but it's not known how this data is used.
+The disc contains an inaccessible inner ring (by conventional readers) that stores unique identifiers, but it's not known how this data is used.

 #### System protection